AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Set the configuration major and minor versions.
 Throws if version is not supported.

-   .. py:method:: Config.setViewingRules(self: PyOpenColorIO.Config, ViewingRules: OpenColorIO_v2_0rc1::ViewingRules) -> None
+   .. py:method:: Config.setViewingRules(self: PyOpenColorIO.Config, ViewingRules: PyOpenColorIO.ViewingRules) -> None
       :module: PyOpenColorIO

       Set viewing rules.

       .. note::
          The argument is cloned.